AKloc/BookNotes/Leisure/Feeding the Mouth that Bites You.md

 - "Only through good communication can you hope to remain relevant and have any influence in your children's lives as they pass into adulthood."
 	- Don't lecture.
 	- Be a passive listener.
 If your kid tells you about another kid being a jerk, don't say the kid is a jerk, ask how the kid feels about it.
+	- Don't compliment way too much.
+Teens want to be treated like adults, not patted on the back like children.
 	- Techniques: Dad dates.
 Car conversations (nice because it guarantees an end to the conversation and that attention is at least somewhat split)
 - Need to really respect privacy.